 Hi, my name is Linda Eskin.
 In May of 2009, at age 46, I came to Aikido to improve my horsemanship.
 It's become about much more than that for me.

 Everything I say here is just what I say.
 Don't believe me.
-Find out for yourself.
+Find out for yourself at a dojo near you.

 BROWSE POSTS BY SUBJECT